ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 At the exit of DMARC-specific processing, the Mail Receiver captures (through logging or direct insertion into a data store) the result of DMARC processing.
 Captured information is used to build feedback for Domain Owner consumption.
-This is not necessary if the Domain Owner has not requested aggregate reports, i.e., no "rua" tag was found in the policy record.
+This is unnecessary if the Domain Owner has not requested aggregate reports, i.e., no "rua" tag was found in the policy record.